Chart Color Schemes

 Population growth drivers in Tuart Hill - Joondanna are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Tuart Hill - Joondanna's population was around 14,671 as of February 2026.
-This figure reflects an increase of 1,851 people since the 2021 Census, which reported a population of 12,820 people.
-The change is inferred from the estimated resident population of 14,303 in June 2024 and an additional 88 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,041 persons per square kilometer, placing Tuart Hill - Joondanna in the top 10% of national locations assessed by AreaSearch.
-The area's 14.4% growth since the 2021 census exceeded the national average (9.9%).
-Population growth for the area was primarily driven by overseas migration, contributing approximately 72.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Tuart Hill - Joondanna's population is around 14,671 as of Feb 2026.
+This reflects an increase of 1,851 people (14.4%) since the 2021 Census, which reported a population of 12,820 people.
+The change is inferred from the estimated resident population of 14,303 from the ABS as of June 2024 and an additional 88 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,041 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Tuart Hill - Joondanna's 14.4% growth since the 2021 census exceeded the national average (9.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 72.5% of overall population gains during recent periods.

 Frequently Asked Questions - Population